SamGloverWrites/samgloverwrites.github.io/index.md

 **Welcome to the Garbage Pit**

 I've got a bunch of writing which, thus far, has exclusively occupied the e-mail inboxes of my closest associates.
-That's about three or four human beings.
-A dedicated readership, yes, but an extensive one, no. Thus, in the interests of disseminating it a little farther afield, I'm gonna throw it on here.
+While they are, without question, a dedicated readership, they are rather an exclusive one.
+Thus, in the interests of sending the good word a little farther afield, I'm gonna throw it on here.
 If you've happened upon this page, it's probably because I've accosted you drunkenly in a pub and written down the URL.
-Well done, you've made it this far.
-And perhaps, much akin to Red in the vinegar strokes of Shawshank Redemption, you're willing to go a little further.
-There's a bunch of poems, short stories, and other fancies around here, (check under that volcanic rock).
-And they all lead, in a roundabout way, to a sun-kissed and victorious Tim Robbins, awaiting your company in the Garbage Pit.
+If you've made it this far, I must have been at least moderately charming.
+You must have caught me in between drinks one and two.
+That's when I'm at my best.
+Linked conveniently below are some examples of my work.
+Some of it, I am unashamed to say, was written between drinks three and four, but most of it occured in the sweet spot, where from the right angle, the street through the smoke dripping venetians looks a little less like a horror, and a little more like something worth sweeping.

-Cheers, love and hugs, and see ya soon xoxox
+Peace be upon you, and have a lucky day xoxox

  <a href="/deathblender.html">Death Blender</a>